Inula, elecampane: planting, growing and care

 Inula helenium

-This is elecampane, an imposing and highly decorative perennial that also has the advantage of being medicinal.
+This is Grande Aunée, an imposing and very decorative perennial that is also medicinal.
 It has large green leaves and flowers in large golden-yellow heads.
-Ideal in mixed borders or in a medicinal herb garden.
+Ideal in a mixed border or in a medicinal plant garden.

 • Flowering time August, September